portsoc/hangman-in-branches/README.md

 ## Objectives

-Our app must react to events that happen during the game: The user clicking on the on-screen buttons or using the keyboard to make a guess.
+Our app must react to events that happen during the game: The user clicks on the on-screen buttons or uses the keyboard to make a guess.
-Additionally, the user may win the game (guess the word) or use up all of their attempts in which case they should be given the chance to restart the game.
+Additionally, the user may win the game (guess the word) or use up all of their attempts, in which case they should be given the chance to restart the game.

 Our goal in this branch is to add event listeners and handlers (functions) that will respond to the user's actions.